dylanarmstrong/fic-gen/README.md

 ## fic-gen

-Generate ePub when given a url.
+Generate ePub when given a url using [curl-impersonate](https://github.com/lwthiker/curl-impersonate).

 ## Usage